 Jurisdictions that do not receive or maintain HCD housing element certification and/or have not adopted a state housing law self-certification resolution by December 31, 2023 will have any County & Local Program awards removed from the TIP.
 Jurisdictions will be given a one-year grace period to come into compliance with these housing-related requirements, during which time MTC will reinstate County & Local Program awards in the TIP for newly compliant sponsors at the earliest opportunity.
-MTC staff will provide an update to the Commission on Bay Area jurisdictions' Housing Element certification progress in June 2024.

-MTC will rescind any County & Local funds not programmed in the TIP from jurisdictions that remain or become noncompliant with these requirements after the Housing Element certification deadline.

-MTC may retain County & Local Program funds in the TIP for sponsors that are noncompliant with the housing-related requirements referenced above, for projects that meet one of the following conditions:
+MTC will rescind any County & Local funds not programmed in the TIP from jurisdictions that remain or become noncompliant with these requirements after December 31, 2024.MTC may retain County & Local Program funds in the TIP for sponsors that are noncompliant with the housing-related requirements referenced above, for projects that meet one of the following conditions: